Class UIForAnyButton<I,B extends AbstractButton>

 withIcon

-property which should be displayed on the button.- Returns:
+icon- TheIconwhich should be displayed when the button is pressed.- Returns:

 - This very builder to allow for method chaining.